EuroPython/website/data/pages-content/mentorship.md

 - In the second part (~15min) we will have a chat with our special guest Sebastian Witowski, around his post - [How to Make a Great Conference Talk](https://switowski.com/blog/how-to-make-a-great-conference-talk/).

-- In the next part of the workshop, we will have a group discussion with the rest of the experienced speakers around the some topics that arose during the chat with Sebastian.
+- In the next part of the workshop, we will have a group discussion with the rest of the experienced speakers around various topics that arise during the chat with Sebastian.

 - Finally, there will be a Q&A session where the first-time speakers will have the opportunity to ask their questions.